-Port of Singapore, Singapore
+Maritime and Port Authority of Singapore (MPA)

 The warehouses and open yard spaces are used for storage, packing, consolidation and distribution of cargo.
-Around 80% of the containers that arrive in Singapore are transhipped to other ports.
+Approximately 80% of the containers that arrive in Singapore are transhipped to other ports.

-The Port of Singapore has conventional and special purpose terminals to handle oil, petroleum and natural gas products as well as cement and steel products.
+The Port of Singapore has conventional and special-purpose terminals to handle oil, petroleum and natural gas products as well as cement and steel products.
 It also has a dedicated car terminal, which is one of the major automotive transhipment hubs in the region.

 Other ancillary services include the supply of water and provisions.
 Pilotage and towage services are also provided.

 The Port of Singapore has terminals at Brani, Keppel, Tanjong Pagar, Pasir Panjang, Jurong and Sembawang.
 The terminals can handle coasters and lighters, cargo freighters, RO-RO ships, bulk carriers and container vessels.
 Brani, Keppel and Tanjong Pagar are planned to be moved to Tuas Port by 2027, followed by Pasir Panjang terminals by 2040.

 The anchorage areas in the port include the Eastern Sector, the Jurong Sector and the Western Sector.
-The public landing areas - West Coast Pier, Marina South Pier and Changi Point Ferry Terminal - have dining outlets, shops, immigration and ferry services.
+The public landing areas, West Coast Pier, Marina South Pier and Changi Point Ferry Terminal, have dining outlets, shops, immigration and ferry services.

 PSA International operates the major terminals in the port through its flagship terminal PSA Singapore Terminals.
-The four container terminals - Brani, Keppel, Tanjong Pagar, Pasir Panjang - and a multi-purpose terminal, Sembawang, are solely operated by PSA Singapore Terminals.
+The four container terminals, Brani, Keppel, Tanjong Pagar, Pasir Panjang, and a multi-purpose terminal, Sembawang, are solely operated by PSA Singapore Terminals.

-The port is equipped with 204 quay cranes and number of gantry cranes.
-These cranes can handle larger ships such as UASC A7-Class vessels.
-Each operator can handle six cranes with the help of remote controlled bridge cranes.
+The port is equipped with 204 quay cranes and number of gantry cranes that can handle larger ships such as UASC A7-Class vessels.
+Each operator can handle six cranes with the help of remote-controlled bridge cranes.

 The port has dedicated anchorages for ship repairs and maintenance operations.
-The services offered are ship repair and maintenance, monitoring of temperature for refrigerated containers and container repair and maintenance including supply of spare parts and services.
+The services offered are ship repair and maintenance, monitoring of temperature for refrigerated containers and container repair and maintenance including the supply of spare parts and services.
 The other services include container survey and washing.